Be Smart About Safety (BSAS)

 Each year, University of California Office of the President, Risk Services budgets a small amount of its total budget allocation to fund proactive Loss Prevention and Loss Control projects.
 This funding is intended for projects specific to the purpose of reducing the frequency and/or severity of potential loss in the areas of our workers' compensation, general liability, employment, auto and property programs.
 This funding is not intended to supplement operational, ongoing maintenance, or regulatory requirements.

 How to Apply for BSAS Funds:

 There is a BSAS committee that recommends proposals for approval by UC Davis, and then submits the approved recommendations to UCOP for final authorization.
 Requests should be emailed to Risk Management for consideration.
 There is no limit on how many requests or ideas can be sent, and Risk Management welcomes all submissions.
 For fiscal year 2019/2020 proposals can be submitted between March 1st through June 30th.
-If the proposal is approved, funding usually arrives in June.
+If the proposal is approved, we expect to receive the funding in December, 2019.

 In the email to Risk Management, detail the following:

 - Describe proposal to be funded by BSAS.

 - What is the liability to be addressed?

 - How will this request reduce or mitigate losses?